 Append the following paragraph in section 9.1 of the technical report [1]:

-For a clear representation and signaling of film grain synthesis (FGS), it is recommended to employ the SEI manifest SEI message.
-This can indicate the presence of FGS SEI message in the bitstream but can also signal its essentiality, crucial when FGS is meant for preserving the artistic intent.
+For a clear representation and signaling of film grain synthesis, it is recommended to employ the SEI manifest SEI message and, if needed, the SEI prefix indication SEI message.
+This can indicate the presence of film grain synthesis SEI messages in the bitstream but can also signal their essentiality.

-To specify the essentiality of FGS, particularly in contexts emphasizing artistic value, the parameter manifest_sei_description[i] within the SEI manifest SEI message should be set to one.
-Alternative values of manifest_sei_description[i] may be adopted if FGS serves different objectives.
+To specify the essentiality of film grain synthesis, particularly in contexts emphasizing the preservation of artistic intent, the parameter manifest_sei_description[i] within the SEI manifest SEI message corresponding to a payload type manifest_sei_payload_type[ i ], with index i. indicating or associated with a film grain synthesis SEI message, such as the film grain characteristics SEI message, should be set to one.

 Implementers and content creators are urged to adhere to this recommendation to maintain clarity in content representation, ensuring that the viewer's experience aligns with the content provider’s intent.